Posts

 Image

 OCR lost.
 Where is OCR backup?
 On ASM diskgroup.
+I’ve moved my blog from https://insanedba.blogspot.com to https://dincosman.com Please update your bookmarks and follow/subscribe at the new address for all the latest updates and content.
+More up-to-date content of this post may be available there.
 After Mirrored Disk Failure in Normal Redundancy Mode, CRS was down.
 We could not take the faulty disks and one disk group (DATA) online again and decided to restore OCR config and change VOTING disk location from DATA to RECO.
 Started CRS in exclusive mode and searched for backup locations, unfortunately we had no backups in local file system.
 OCR backups were on one of ASM disk group and this disk group could not be online.
-We mounted that disk group in restricted mode and tried copying latest ocr backup to local directory with the commands below, but could not achieve.
-We searched Oracle support and found, " Doc ID 2569847.1, How to Restore ASM Based OCR when OCR backup is located in ASM diskgroup . " According to the document, "amdu" command was the one we were looking for.
-We executed the commands below and restored latest ocr backup (file number 875) to our current working directory.
-We followed, " Doc I
+We mounted that disk group in restricted mode and tried copying the latest OCR backup to a local directory with the commands below, but could not achieve.
+We searched Oracle support and found " Doc ID ...

 Mirrored Disk Failure in Normal Redundancy Mode.
 (A Failure Story Part 1)